31 Bayesian Mortality Modeling

 31.5 3.
 Multi-level model

 This model extends the prior to create a multi-level model.
-Each risk class (risk_level) gets its own \(a\) paramater in the MakhamBeard model.
+Each risk class (risk_level) gets its own \(a\) parameter in the MakehamBeard model.
 The prior for \(a_i\) is determined by the hyper-parameter \(\bar{a}\).

 b ~ Exponential(0.1)